Abbasuddin Ahmed: Early life

 Ahmed was born in the Tufanganj subdivision of Cooch Behar district (now in India).
 His father, Zafar Ali Ahmed, was a lawyer at Tufanganj court.
-His was educated in schools and a college in North Bengal and was attracted to music by the cultural programs the offered.
+He was educated in schools and a college in North Bengal and was attracted to music by the cultural programs they offered.
 He was largely a self-taught composer and singer, though for a brief period he learned music from Ustad Jamiruddin Khan in Kolkata.